x mins

 Ready?
 Let's dive in!

-The average agency estimates that a company needs 10-30 blog posts to start seeing SEO results.
+Most agencies suggest that a company needs 10-30 blog posts to start seeing SEO results.
+But, why?

 Compound Interest